Azure/Avere/src/terraform/examples/houdinienvironment/README.md

 1. execute `terraform apply -auto-approve` to deploy the storage.

+## Phase 2 Scaling: step 3a - Setup CIFS/SMB

+To configure Avere with CIFS, you will need to perform the following steps:

+1. **Configure Windows Domain Controller** - Using the instructions from [Phase 1->Step2](phase-1-single-frame-render-step-2a---deploy-windows-vm), create a Windows Server.
+Next [install the domain controller and the DNS server.](WindowsDC.md)

+1. **Configure Avere and setup the CIFS Share** - Next you will need to join the Avere to the domain controller, and expose the CIFS share using the [CIFS instructions](averecifs.md).

-## Phase 3 Scaling: Step 4 - Render Nodes
+## Phase 2 Scaling: Step 4 - Render Nodes

 At this point you are now ready to deploy your custom images previously created.

 1. continuing from the previous steps, decide what you need to deploy:
-    1. **HQueue or Windows Domain Controller images** - use the single vm image deployment by browsing to the vm directory `cd ~/tf/src/terraform/examples/vfxt/houdinienvrionment/4.rendernodes/vm`
+    1. **HQueue or Windows Domain Controller images** - use the single vm image deployment by browsing to the vm directory `cd ~/tf/src/terraform/examples/houdinienvironment/4.rendernodes/vm`
-    1. **render nodes** - use the VMSS deployment by browsing to the vmss directory cd ~/tf/src/terraform/examples/vfxt/houdinienvrionment/4.rendernodes/vm`
+    1. **render nodes** - use the VMSS deployment by browsing to the vmss directory cd ~/tf/src/terraform/examples/houdinienvironment/4.rendernodes/vm`

 1. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences.
 You will need to paste in the output values from the deployment of the storage, network, and cache steps.